mdsufz/OrtSuite/README.md

 python setup.py install
 ```

-The tool should be ready to use.
+Once the installation is finished the tool should be ready to use.